jonathan-milan-pollock/demos/tools/markdown/architecture.md

 ### Setup Font Awesome Pro

-- _NOTE: Installation and running this repo does not require Font Awesome Pro_
+- _NOTE: Installing or running this repo does not require Font Awesome Pro_

 #### Add NPM Auth Token to Install Font Awesome PRO